opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/blockstorage_volume_v2.html.markdown

 ## Argument Reference

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the volume.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new volume.

 * `size` - (Required) The size of the volume to create (in gigabytes).
 Changing this creates a new volume.